nikkishukla123/mini_chat_app/README.md

 });
 ```
 This takes form data, creates a new Chat document, saves it to the database, and redirects back to the chat list.
+// init.js :=> where the random is created which is stored in databse

 ### Common Issues and Solutions